 As mentioned, our ketamine therapy patients are asked to continue an ongoing relationship with a mental health care professional, such as a psychotherapist or psychiatrist.
 As the ketamine stimulates the regrowth of depression-stunted neural tissue and synapses in the brain, many patients attain new breakthroughs in therapy during this window of opportunity.

 Ketamine is a powerful and paradigm shifting tool.
-Indeed, it is the most effective antidepressant of all.
+Indeed, we regard it as the most effective antidepressant yet!
 However, it is NOT a one-time cure.
 It it is ideally utilized in concert with the other essential elements of an overall holistic treatment plan such as counseling, exercise, good nutrition, adequate sleep, meditation, journaling, etc. Ketamine enables the motivation, energy, and positive attitude to allow one to fully participate in the these activities.

 The reduction in depressive symptoms after the initial series of six infusions lasts for about 5 weeks on average, with a range of 3 weeks to two months for most people.
 After the initial series, subsequent single maintenance infusions are typically required.
 Your level of involvement with the above-described aftercare likely also impacts the need for and frequency of follow-up infusions.

 On the day of your infusion, we recommend that you not eat anything for at least 6 hours prior to your appointment, to minimize the risk of nausea and vomiting.
 You may drink clear liquids (water, broth, juice, black coffee, tea etc) in moderate amounts for up to two hours ahead, to avoid dehydration.

 On your day of your treatment at Boulder Mind Care a responsible friend or family member is required to drive you to and from the clinic.
 Wear comfortable clothing.
 Please bring any required paperwork, also you MUST bring a Government-issued Photo ID.